MobilePayDev/MobilePayDev.github.io/docs/app-payments/payment-points.md

 ## Setting up custom transfer reference

 If you have any transactions during the day, then you will receive collected money during the night.
 MobilePay runs a job that transfers all the money to your specified bank account.
 There is one transfer per payment point.
-When configuring payment points you can choose [default](/docs/reporting/transfers#default-transfer-reference) transfer reference or set up [custom references](/docs/reporting/transfers#custom-transfer-reference) that would reflect in your bank account statement.
-[Read more about transfer references.](/docs/reporting/transfers#transfer-reference).
+When configuring payment points you can choose default transfer reference or set up custom references that would reflect in your bank account statement.